EMPAT94/empat94.github.io/_gs/tutorial.md

 We had gathered around Arya, as she stood scrutinizing her updated Status Window.
 When she was done, we all looked at her expectantly.

 "Well, there isn't much actually.
-Nothing new." she grumbled, "I just got an extra point on all my attributes.
+Nothing new," she grumbled, "I just got an extra point on all my attributes.
 My stats have increased a bit as well.
 That's all."

 "No new skills?"
 Taro asked.
 "None" she replied.

 "What about a class upgrade?
 Did you get that?"
 I questioned.
 She replied in a negative.
 'On second thoughts, what is a class upgrade anyway?'
 Apparently, Divin thought the same, as he questioned Betty about it.
-"So what *is* as a class upgrade and how do we get it?"
+"So what *is* a class upgrade and how do we get it?"

 Betty's wispy form shone brightly for a split second, then she said, "Where a Level Upgrade is a quantitative change in your Class, a Class Upgrade is a qualitative one.
 There are 5 upgrades that you can get every 5 Level Ups starting with Novice at Level 0, Competent on Level 5, Proficient on Level 10, Expert on Level 15, finally Master on Level 20."